Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Token-Based Analysis via Random Walks

-\begin{proof} We prove by backward induction on $t$ that for an arbitrary pair of nodes $u,v \in V$ and round $t \in [t_1,t_2]$, the probability for a token which is at node $u$ at the end of round $t$ to be at node $v$ at the end of round $t_2$ equals $\M_{u,v}^{[t+1,t_2]}$.
-Since $\M^{[t_2+1,t_2]}$ is the identity matrix, the claim is trivially true for $t=t_2$.
-Consider now any round $t_1\leq t< t_2$ so that the induction hypothesis holds for $t+1$ and let $i$ be a token at node $u$ at the end of round $t$.
-If node $u$ is not part of the matching in round $t+1$, then the induction step holds trivially.
-So suppose that node $u$ is matched with a node $k$ in round $t+1$.
-Since tokens are spread uniformly, it follows that the tokens at node $u$ will be either at node $u$ or node $k$ with probability exactly $1/2$, regardless whether the sum of tokens at $u$ and $k$ is even or not.
-Hence,
+\end{lemma} \begin{proof} We prove by induction on $t$ that for an arbitrary pair of nodes $u,v \in V$ and round $t \geq t_1$, the probability for a token which is at node $u$ at the end of round $t_1$ to be at node $v$ at the end of round $t$ equals $\M_{u,v}^{[t_1+1,t]}$.
+Since $\M^{[t_1+1,t_1]}=\mathbf{I}$, the claim is trivially true for $t=t_1$.
+Consider now any round $t \geq t_1$ for which the induction hypothesis holds.
+If node $v$ is not part of the matching in round $t+1$, then the induction step holds trivially since $\M_{u,v}^{[t_1+1,t]} = \M_{u,v}^{[t_1+1,t+1]}$.
+So suppose that node $v$ is matched with a node $k$ in round $t+1$.
+Since tokens are distributed uniformly, it follows that any token at node $v$ or $k$ (if there are any) in round $t$ will be assigned to node $v$ with probability exactly $1/2$, regardless of whether the sum of tokens is even or not.
+Notice that tokens located at other nodes at the end of round $t$ cannot be located at node $v$ at the end of round $t+1$.
+Therefore,

 Using the induction hypothesis, it follows that

 which completes the induction.
 The second statement of the lemma follows immediately by summing over all nodes in $D$. \end{proof}